MarioBartolome/GII_0_17.02_SNSI/README.md

 # GII_0_17.02_SNSI

-This is Mario Bartolme's Final Year Project for Computer Science BS.
+This is Mario Bartolome's Final Year Project for Computer Science BS.

 The point of this project is to design a semi-autonomous navigation system for indoor use, destined to aid security vigilance using drones.